What is a Pressure?

 Procedure:

-2. Connect the pressure gauge on the pressure hose of the pressure module, If a holder is not available, hold the pressure gauge in an upright or vertical position.
+- Connect the pressure gauge to the pressure hose of the pressure module, If a holder is not available, hold the pressure gauge in an upright or vertical position.
 See to it that there is no leakage.

-• Record five test points that is uniformly distributed on the range of the pressure gauge.
-You can follow the major scales but preferably 0%, 25%, 50% 75% and 100% of the range.
+- Record five test points that are uniformly distributed on the range of the pressure gauge.
+You can follow the major scales but preferably 0%, 25%, 50% 75%, and 100% of the range.

-• For repeatability, repeat steps 5 to 8 for 2 times until all required values are recorded on your data sheet.
+- For repeatability, repeat steps 5 to 8 twice (2x) until all required values are recorded on your data sheet.

 This means that if you have a pressure gauge with a 160 mm diameter with accuracy class of 0.25 (usually a test gauge), the accuracy is +/- 0.25% of its Full scale reading.